VirendraChavda/VirendraChavda/README.md

 # 👋 Hi, I’m Virendrasinh Chavda

 <p align="justify">
-I am a passionate **Data Scientist** with over 2 years of experience in machine learning, AI deployment, and data analysis, along with 4+ years in design and engineering roles.
+I am a passionate <strong> Data Scientist</strong>  with over 2 years of experience in machine learning, AI deployment, and data analysis, along with 4+ years in design and engineering roles.
 My expertise lies in developing predictive models, designing AI-powered systems, and deploying scalable solutions.
 I have undertaken impactful projects such as **predictive maintenance systems**, **AI-driven chatbots**, **interactive dashboards**, and **Generative AI tools**, showcasing my ability to transform complex data into actionable insights.
 I specialize in **Machine Learning**, **Deep Learning**, **Generative AI**, and **Time Series Forecasting** to solve real-world challenges and drive innovation.

 </p>